-To plan your Oracle Sharding configuration you need an understanding of the objects that make up a sharded database configuration, so that you can best configure and deploy them to meet your requirements.
+To plan your Oracle Globally Distributed Database configuration you need an understanding of the objects that make up a sharded database configuration, so that you can best configure and deploy them to meet your requirements.

-The sharded database configuration consists of the sharding method, replication (high availability) technology, the default number of chunks to be present in the sharded database, the location and number of shard directors, the numbers of shardgroups, shardspaces, regions, and shards in the sharded database, and the global services that will be used to connect to the sharded database.
+The sharded database configuration consists of the data distribution (sharding) method, replication (high availability) technology, the default number of chunks to be present in the sharded database, the location and number of shard directors, the numbers of shardgroups, shardspaces, regions, and shards in the sharded database, and the global services that will be used to connect to the sharded database.